 Major Thesis Project

-Former graduates from the Interior Design MA practise in a variety of areas of design.
-These include interior design, exhibition design, set and lighting design, retail and product design, and interior conservation, as well as multidisciplinary and traditional architectural and design practice.
+Former graduates from the Interior Design MA practice in a variety of areas of design.
+These include interior design, exhibition design, set and lighting design, retail and product design, and interior conservation, as well as multidisciplinary and traditional architecture and design practice.
 The MA may also form a platform for continuing study with a career in academia or research.
-For students who take the course and are interested in further study, we offer suitable applicants the opportunity to study for a MPhil/PhD degree, not only through the traditional research mode, but also through a PhD by design route.
+For students who take the course and are interested in further study, we offer suitable applicants the opportunity to study for an MPhil/ Ph.D. degree, not only through the traditional research mode but also through a Ph.D. by design route.

 This school offers programs in: